AGTTeam/MonoPriData/patch_readme.txt

 Method:
 1) Download and Install Riivolution on your Wii https://rvlution.net/wiki/Riivolution/ (see link for install instructions)
 2) Insert your SD card into your computer
-3) Copy the files from the 'MonopriPatch/RiivolutionPatch' folder onto the root of your SD card.
+3) Unzip 'MonopriPatch' and copy both folders inside the 'patch' subfolder onto the root of your SD card.
 You should now have a folder called 'Monopri' on the root of your SD, and a file called 'Monopri.xml' inside the /riivolution folder
 4) Eject your SD card and insert it, and the Monotone Princess disc, into your Wii
 5) Launch the Riivolution Channel on your Wii, navigate to #TODO, and run the game